projg2/nattka/README.rst

 as the intersection of specified keywords and CC-ed arches.
 Packages listed without keywords are assumed to be requested on all CC-ed arches.

+Alternatively to CC-ing arch teams, the ``CC-ARCHES`` keyword can be added to a bug.
+In that case, NATTkA will automatically determine arch teams from the package list field and CC them, as long as the bug passes sanity check.

+NATTkA scans package ``metadata.xml`` files for ``stabilize-allarches`` element.
+If all packages on the package list have one, it automatically adds ``ALLARCHES`` keyword.
+Otherwise, it ensures that this keyword is not present.

 Example package list follows::

     dev-bar/libfrobnicate-9.0